janobourian/aws/docs/solution_architect/ec2.md

 # Elastic Compute Cloud (EC2)

+First of all you need to set the billing section for not-root users

 ## EC2 Fundamentals

 * A good first step is to create a budget on billing console